antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ## .NET 5.0 will switch to the `dotnet` container repo

-As part of the move to ".NET" as the product name, we are now pubishing .NET 5.0 and later images to the [`mcr.microsoft.com/dotnet`](https://hub.docker.com/_/microsoft-dotnet) family of repos, instead of [`mcr.microsoft.com/dotnet/core`](https://hub.docker.com/_/microsoft-dotnet-core).
+As part of the move to ".NET" as the product name, we are now publishing .NET 5.0 and later images to the [`mcr.microsoft.com/dotnet`](https://hub.docker.com/_/microsoft-dotnet) family of repos, instead of [`mcr.microsoft.com/dotnet/core`](https://hub.docker.com/_/microsoft-dotnet-core).
 Please update your `FROM` statements and scripts accordingly. .NET Core 3.1 and 2.1 will continue to be published to [`mcr.microsoft.com/dotnet/core`](https://hub.docker.com/_/microsoft-dotnet-core).

 ## Closing